dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/watch-us-netflix-hulu-and-more-from-anywhere-in-the-world.md

 ## Setting up a proxy server with AWS EC2 in less than 10 minutes

 Let's start off with some good news first.
 Amazon offers a [12 months free tier](https://aws.amazon.com/free/) for new subscribers to their web services.
-This is an amazing offer and exactly what we are going to use to setup our private proxy.
+This is an amazing offer and exactly what we are going to use to set up our private proxy.
 If you ask yourself what happens after those 12 months then wait until the end of this blog post.

 ### Step 1: Sign up with Amazon web services